 HP EliteDisplay S14

-Don’t let the Raspberry Pi reference fool you: This display works with any device packing an HDMI connector.
-Measuring 13.3 inches diagonally, it relies on an IPS panel with a 1,920 x 1,080 resolution at 60Hz.
+Don’t let the Raspberry Pi reference fool you: This display works with any device packing an HDMI or VGA connector.
+Measuring 10.1 inches diagonally, it relies on an IPS panel with a 1,920 x 1,080 resolution at 60Hz.

 What’s notable about this model is that it has the brightest screen on the list at 400 nits (maximum).
 The Elecrow screen also sports 170-degree viewing angles, an 800:1 contrast ratio, and integrated speakers.